 Food Information to Consumers

 Regulation 1925/2006, applicable as of July 1, 2007, harmonizes rules on the addition of vitamins and minerals to foods.
 The regulation lists the vitamins and minerals that may be added to foods.
-This list was most recently revised in November 2009.
+This list is updated and was most recently revised in 2014.
 A positive list of substances other than vitamins and minerals has not been established yet, although it is being developed.
 Until then, member state laws will govern the use of these substances.

 The EU Tobacco Advertising Directive bans tobacco advertising in printed media, radio, and internet as well as the sponsorship of cross-border events or activities.
 Advertising in cinemas and on billboards or merchandising is allowed, though these are banned in many member states.
 Tobacco advertising on television has been banned in the EU since the early 1990s and is governed by the Audiovisual Media Services Directive.
-The EU proposed a revision to the Tobacco Products Directive in 2012 with proposals to include bigger, double-sided health pictorial warnings on cigarette packages and plain packaging along with health warnings, tracking systems.
+A revised Tobacco Products Directive has been adopted and must now be transposed into national legislation by member states by 2016.
+The new legislation will include bigger, double-sided health pictorial warnings on cigarette packages and the possibility for plain packaging along with health warnings and tracking systems.

 The German commercial customer expects to be able to pick up the telephone, talk to his or her dealer and have replacement parts or service work immediately available.
 American exporters should avoid appointing distributors with impossibly large geographic areas, without firm commitments regarding parts inventories or service capabilities, and without agreements on dealer mark-ups.

-Conscious of the discrepancies among member states in product labeling, language use, legal guarantee, and liability, the redress of which inevitably frustrates consumers in cross-border shopping, the EU institutions have launched a number of initiatives aimed at harmonizing national legislation.
-Suppliers within and outside the EU should be aware of existing and upcoming legislation affecting sales, service, and customer support.
+Conscious of the discrepancies among member states in product labeling, language use, legal guarantee and liability, the redress of which inevitably frustrates consumers in cross-border shopping, EU institutions have launched a number of initiatives aimed at harmonizing national legislation.
+Suppliers within and outside the EU should be aware of existing and upcoming legislation affecting sales, service and customer support.